 Choosing the physical environment for your mobbing station

 It’s important to setup your mobbing station in the right physical environment.
 To start, the station should be in an open setting.
 This is important for two reasons.
 First, it invites stakeholders to join the group.
 Second, it gives teammembers the notion of space.
 Working in an open space mitigates the buildup of pressure from mob interactions, and makes it easy for teammembers to step back.

 What does this mean in practice?
 Instead of choosing to setup your mobbing station in a conference room, go for a spot with at least two open sides.
 You can delineate your space with dividers, such as rolling whiteboards.
 Don’t totally close your space off, though.
-It’s important to make your station inviting for stakeholders like UX designers and software architects.
+It’s important to make your station inviting for stakeholders like UX designers, software architects, and outside experts.
 Now that you have a good setting, you’ll want to think about sound.